About DreamLoomAI

 Most of us are learning to use AI as a shortcut.
 Type something in, get something out.
 Convenient, sure, but it makes technology the driver and us the passenger.

 I didn’t want that for Maverick.
-I wanted him to learn how to work with AI to use it as a partner, not a crutch.
+I wanted him to learn how to use AI as a tool he controls, not a crutch that replaces his thinking.

-DreamLoomAI is the lab I wished existed: a place where kids (ages 6–12) have a blast turning their ideas into movies, games, and music, while learning to partner with AI not just use it.
+DreamLoomAI is the lab I wished existed: a place where kids (ages 6–13) have a blast turning their ideas into movies, games, and music, while learning to use AI to bring their own ideas to life, not just click and consume.

 Bringing home something real to show off, and you rest easy knowing those hours weren’t wasted.